jjjjguevara/m-stubs/README.md

-# M-Stubs
+# Doc Doctor

 A vector-based stubs system for [Obsidian](https://obsidian.md) that enables tracking document gaps, quality control, and editorial workflows.
 Built on the [J-Editorial Framework](https://jjjjguevara.vercel.app/j-editorial) principles.

-> **Fork Notice**: M-Stubs is a fork of [Enhanced Annotations](https://github.com/ycnmhd/obsidian-enhanced-annotations) by [ycnmhd](https://github.com/ycnmhd).
+> **Fork Notice**: Doc Doctor is a fork of [Enhanced Annotations](https://github.com/ycnmhd/obsidian-enhanced-annotations) by [ycnmhd](https://github.com/ycnmhd).
 The original plugin provides excellent comment/highlight management features which remain fully functional in this fork.
-M-Stubs extends these capabilities with a comprehensive stubs system for document quality tracking.
+Doc Doctor extends these capabilities with a comprehensive stubs system for document quality tracking.

 ## What are Stubs?